katsu-oh/tpad-abs/README.md

 ## Usage
 Run TpadAbs.exe by double‑clicking it, or via Task Scheduler or other methods.
 Alternatively, you can run TpadAbs.ahk using AutoHotkey v2.0 (64‑bit).

-Before using this tool, configure Windows so that the three‑finger gestures are set to "Do nothing."
+Before using this tool, configure Windows so that the three‑finger gestures are set to "Nothing."

 To exit the program, end TpadAbs.exe from Task Manager.